learn-co-curriculum/navigating-curriculum-on-learn-java-cs/README.md

 At this point, you've already created a Learn account, set up your local development environment, and confirmed that your dev environment can talk to Learn.
 Great!

-Now, you're here in Learn, ready to start learning.
+Now, you're here in Learn and ready to start learning.

-Before you start learning, let's just get a little more familiar with how Learn works.
+Before you start, let's just get a little more familiar with how Learn works.
 In the handful of lessons that follow, we'll walk you through a few things:

 1. How content is organized on Learn
 2. How to use your Terminal